y1969/cc4-project1-python27/README.md

 	  * [app.py](app.py) - must start a service that listens on port 8080 forever
 	  * [requirements.txt](requirements.txt) - list of Python dependencies

-   NOTE: this worked for me, but I suspect OpenShift should have a better boiler-plate repo somewhere.
-Let me know if you find it!

 5. Back to the OpenShift console, Add new Python2.7 component with your github repo's url